ethereum-oasis-op/baseline-grants/.github/ISSUE_TEMPLATE/propose-a-grant-bounty-idea.md

 ## Payment Source
 <!-- What is your proposed source of payment -->
 - [ ] Bounty will be paid by proposing company/organization for work
-- [ ] Requesting Baseline grant funds be used (Will follow grant proposal process in which Technical Steering Committee will assess alignment with roadmap)
+- [ ] Requesting to use Baseline grant funds(Will follow grant proposal process in which Technical Steering Committee will assess alignment with roadmap)

 ## Proposer Information
 <!-- Provide your contact info here -->